charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 Explanations: The compiler uses the semantic rules about interface and class inheritance, to search contradictions about class and interface roles.
 So it ensures that our choice of roles and contracts in our code respect the roles meaning in clprolf.
 So we can have an inherently coherence and respect main oo principles, because clprolf's philosophy is cohent with main oo principles and patterns.
 We can notice that our chosen class and interface roles are the unique ones which could allow semantic rules permitting the semantic analyser to verify much principles or respect of the philosophy of famous design patterns.
-So it needs design class roles, and such fundamental and basic class roles who distinguish business part and technical part, to permit that a language, like clprolf, embeds the power of inherently leverage well-known object oriented principles and design patterns.
+So it needs design object roles, and such fundamental and basic object roles who distinguish business part and technical part, to permit that a language, like clprolf, embeds the power of inherently leverage well-known object oriented principles and design patterns.
 Classical object oriented languages, like java, do not embeds natively that quality.
 The interface roles, and interface inheritance compiler checks, thanks to them, permit to inherently obtain the Interface segregation principle of SOLID.

 ### IF clprolf WOULD BE WITH MESSAGES LIKE SMALLTALK-LIKE LANGUAGES - ALIGNMENT OF SIMU_COMP_AS_WORKER WITH ALAN KAY'S VISION OF AN OBJECT